 Families will love an inexpensive Gwinnett Gladiators game at The Arena at Gwinnett Center!
-Atlanta's only Medieval Times will let you cheer for jousting knights on horseback while feasting on a bountiful 4-course meal.
+Georgia's only Medieval Times will let you cheer for jousting knights on horseback while feasting on a bountiful 4-course meal.

-Festivals, concerts and special events - our calendar of events is never empty.
-Head to our cool downtowns - Suwanee, Norcross, Buford, Lawrenceville, Duluth or Peachtree Corners - for great dining, live music, cool shops & free events.
+Gwinnett is one of Atlanta's most family-friendly destinations with Winter Festivals, New Year's Eve celebrations, concerts and special events.
+Our calendar of events is never empty, and often offers free options.
+Head to our neighborly downtowns - Suwanee, Norcross, Buford, Lawrenceville, Duluth or Peachtree Corners - for great dining, live music, cool shops & free events.

+Gwinnett has an abundance of great shopping options and various arts performances, highly recognized dining and sporting activities.
 Arts & music lovers - head over to the award-winning Aurora Theatre or to Eddie Owen Presents, where legendary promoter Eddie Owen hosts the best singer/songwriters every week.
-Shoppers will love the Southeast's largest mall, Mall of Georgia, the outlets of Sugarloaf Mills or the open-air boutique shopping at the Shoppes at Webb Gin and the Forum Shops at Peachtree Parkway.
+Shoppers will love Georgia's largest mall, Mall of Georgia, the outlets of Sugarloaf Mills or the open-air boutique shopping at the Shoppes at Webb Gin and the Forum Shops at Peachtree Parkway.
 The Global Mall is tops for ethnic shopping, gifts, foods and more.

 Movie buffs shouldn't miss taking an Atlanta Movie Tour, where the Big Zombie Tour is guided by walkers from the popular show The Walking Dead!
 And the Beltline offers great tours and a path to connect you through Atlanta's history.